lilong1992/PHY566-DUKE/README.md

 v3: pick a point from the occupied sites; choose a direction randomly; move several steps if allowed.
 Faster than v2.

+3_gasmixing_average.py: average the linear population densities of gases over a large number of trials.

+3_plot_average.py: read, average, and plot the density files written by 3_gasmixing_average.py.

 For details, please refer to the documentation in the doc directory.

 2016, Duke University.
 All rights reserved.